 (f) Using a spell check will ensure that most errors ARE FOUND.

-Unfortunately, there are also English verbs that need a different joining device from that to link with another verb inside their object: either the to (infinitive) form of the object-based verb, or -ing (see 70.
+Unfortunately, many English verbs need a different joining device from that to link with another verb after them: either the to (infinitive) form of that verb, or -ing (see 70.
 Gerunds).
 For example, if enable replaces ensure above, the next words have to be … most errors to be found; and if facilitate is used, the verb after it has to be being found.
 WANT and WOULD LIKE are verbs that can cause particular problems: you have to say want/would like (someone/something) to (do something) instead of using that.

 The problem that this creates for learners of English, of course, is to know which verbs need which joining devices.
 There are not many clues.
 Indirect speech verbs like THINK fairly reliably take that (though exceptions exist – see 79.
 Grammar Problems in Quotation Writing).
 The properties of other verbs often just have to be memorised individually.